itsdeemab/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8-James_Bond: a script that gives full permissions to other and none to user and group

 9-John_Doe: this is a script that sets the hello file to give full permission to the user, read and execute for group and write and execute for other.

+10-mirror_permissions: this is a script that references its permissions from another file.